Furtado History, Family Crest & Coats of Arms

 The surname Furtado was first found in Castile, prominent among the northern Christian kingdoms of mediaeval Spain.

-Important Dates for the Furtado family
+Early History of the Furtado family

 This web page shows only a small excerpt of our Furtado research.
 Another 55 words (4 lines of text) covering the year 1109 is included under the topic Early Furtado History in all our PDF Extended History products and printed products wherever possible.